Armok628/semstable/README.md

 # semstable
-A simple, efficient, and memory-safe hash table
+A simple, efficient, and memory-safe hash table for use in C

-The hash function used is FNV-1a.
-I came up with my own, but FNV-1a has a better dispersion pattern.

-I made this for two reasons
-* I wanted a hash table implementation to use somewhere else.
-* I wanted to figure out how hash tables work by making one.
+It is memory-safe in that you can supply a "destructor" (to borrow from OOP terminology) to a hash table for use on pointers when they are removed from the table, thus removing some of the burden of memory management in an already-complex project.

+For example, this hash table implementation is used in my garbage-collected LISP dialect, [ISPL](../../../ispl).

 ### Test Program Usage